Employment Spotlight: Korea Labor Law Highlights

 For businesses targeting Korea and potential peripheral opportunities in this fast-growing Asian markets, this article gives insight into a key expansion consideration.
-Namely, understanding the workforce and associated labor issues around employing local staff.
+Namely, Korean labor law and understanding the workforce and associated labor issues around employing local staff.

-Labor and business policies have established the minimum wage for 2017 at 6,470 Korean Won (KRW) per hour, or approximately $5.92 USD per hour, a 7.3% increase from the previous year.
-The Labor Standards Act also provides for a 50% wage premium for overtime.
+Labor and business policies have established the minimum wage for 2019 at 8,350 Korean Won (KRW) per hour, or approximately $ 7.37 USD per hour, a 10.9 % increase from the previous year.

 Korea is taking measures to address its growing labor shortage